3YOURMIND/django-migration-linter/docs/incompatibilities.md

 3. rollback your DB to drop the unique constraint, and it should work again

 :white_check_mark: **Solutions**:
 - Do a multistep deployment.
-First, make sure that the code is only pushing a value if it is not unique.
+First, make sure that the code is only pushing a value if it is unique.

 ### :arrow_forward: Importing a model in a RunPython migration